MizaGBF/RPGMTL/readme/plugins/tl_gemini.md

 It's a wrapper around the `google-genai` module.
 The later Python module must be installed for the Plugin to load.

-The plugin is currently in an experimental state, so the requirement isn't installed by default via `python -m pip install -r requirements.txt`.
+Do note that the plugin can be slow, especially on the free tier.
-It's also quite slow if you're on the free tier.
-This plugin is best suited for Batch Translation (using the `Translate this File` button).
+This plugin is best suited for Batch Translation (using the `Translate this File` or `Batch Translate` buttons).

 You can generate an API key at https://aistudio.google.com/apikey
 Recommended models are: